How We Measure Net Annualized Return

 The Limitations of Net Annualized Return

-Net Annualized Return measures the performance of our investors; it does not reflect the performance of loans held by Lending Club as an investment.
+NAR measures the performance of our investors; it does not reflect the performance of loans held by Lending Club as an investment.
 Lending Club Notes are only offered by Prospectus.